 Teacher Catholic Faith Integrations Reflections What have I learned about teaching this unit?
 Gr.
 6 ELA Unit: Taking Flight What permeation ideas worked well in this unit?
 How well did the permeation prompts engage the students?
-Describe how the faith permeation prompts helpe Catholic faith. d your students to grow in understanding the As a teacher, describe how the faith permeation p Catholic faith. rompts helped you to grow in understanding the It would have been good to have If I adapted / modified this unit I would General Comment:
+Describe how the faith permeation prompts helped your students to grow in understanding the Catholic faith.
+As a teacher, describe how the faith permeation prompts helped you to grow in understanding the Catholic faith.
+It would have been good to have If I adapted / modified this unit I would General Comment: